-Mike Soules Chair, Workforce Investment Board of Ventura County
+Mike Soules Chair, Workforce Investment Board of Ventura County Board of Supervisors December 2015 Page 6 of 18

 Introduction

 On May 18, 2004, the Ventura County Board of Supervisors approved a Memorandum of Understanding (MOU) with the Workforce Investment Board (WIB) of Ventura County.
 Within that document is a section entitled "Reporting," requiring the WIB to submit an annual written report to the Board of Supervisors regarding its activities and accomplishments in the preceding program year, July 1 through June 30.